romainbsl/techio-kotlin-starter-pack/parts/2_classes.md

 In every languages, when you want to create object that carry data, you always have to write boilerplate code to compare, print or even duplicate objects.
-To get rid of that, Kotlin introduce the `data class` concept.
+To get rid of that, Kotlin introduces the `data class` concept.

 According to the following snippet, in one line, the compiler will create extra members as: